spaceandtimefdn/blitzar/README.md

 The library is adopted from code in the [libsodium](https://github.com/jedisct1/libsodium) and [zkcrypto](https://github.com/zkcrypto/bls12_381) projects.
 It extends both project's cryptographic functions to support CUDA so that they are usable on GPUs.

-**WARNING**: This project has not undergone a security audit and is NOT ready for production use.

 #### Installation
 We provide prebuilt binaries for glibc-based, x86-64 linux distributions.